 Department of Biology, National and Kapodistrian University of Athens, Greece

-Department of Biology, National and Kapodistrian University of Athens together with Biosfaira NGO Greece and GOlden JAckal Informal study Group Europe (GOJAGE) organize the Second International Symposium on jackals and related species.
+Department of Biology, National and Kapodistrian University of Athens together with Biosfaira NGO Greece, Ecology Department of Crispus NGO Sibiu Romania and GOlden JAckal Informal study Group Europe (GOJAGE) organize the Second International Symposium on jackals and related species.

 Second International Jackal Symposium

 Date: Wednesday 31 October 2018 to Friday 2 November 2018

 Location: Golden Coast Hotel, Marathon Bay, Attica, Greece

 Contact Us: 2IJS(at)goldenjackal.eu